 Description

-Woodend, Art Gallery, Londesborough Lodge and The White House (with gates and gate piers) form an important group.
+Woodend, along with the Art Gallery, Londesborough Lodge, and The White House (which includes gates and gate piers), forms an important architectural group.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.